PingYu-iris/SA-GCN/README.md

 `python3 train.py`

 ### Questions?
-Please drop [me](https://irisyu.me) a line or submit a issue to this Github page if you have any questions.
+Please drop [me](https://irisyu.me) a line or submit an issue to this Github page if you have any questions.